zetifinance/main-website-2023-fork/content/pages/financiers.md

     variant: default
     image: /img/tesla.jpg
     main:
-      heading: Financiers
+      heading: Lenders
-      rich_editor: In recent years, traditional ESG asset class returns have been falling which has left investors seeking portfolio diversification away from overcrowded solar and wind markets.
-Not only does Zeti provide a new ESG asset class, but it also drastically reduces the time and expense required to manage a portfolio of vehicles.
+      rich_editor: >-
+        ESG investment in ‘real’ clean assets has been primarily restricted to a limited number of technologies including solar PV, wind, battery and biomass technologies.
+With the deployment of zero-emission vehicles globally, aggregating clean transport at scale provides a new, proven clean asset class for institutional investors with attractive risk-adjusted returns.

+        It can be hard for traditional automotive lenders to stand out in a crowded market.
+Zeti can help such lenders differentiate their offering and have a strategic advantage in securing customers whilst generating attractive risk-adjusted returns and gaining operational insight.
       buttons: []
   - type: feature_slider
     intro:
-      heading: Advantages for financiers
+      heading: Advantages for lenders
       rich_editor: ""
     features:
-      - heading: New ESG asset class
+      - heading: New asset class for ESG investors
-        rich_editor: Generate attractive, risk-adjusted returns in a new clean asset class comparable to an investment in renewable energy.
+        rich_editor: Generate attractive, risk-adjusted returns in a new clean asset class comparable to an investment in renewable energy, whilst tracking the environmental benefits in real-time.
         image: /img/lexus.jpeg
+        buttons:
+          - button:
+              variant: default
+      - heading: Differentiated offering for traditional lenders
+        rich_editor: Gain a strategic advantage from your competitors, with risk-adjusted upside returns and downside protection.
       - heading: Investment visibility
         rich_editor: Our digital platform pulls live telematics directly from each vehicle giving you insight into asset security.
 Also, vehicle